Baseball Radar Guns

 - Easy storage

-The main types of radar guns used within baseball include mounted and hand-held guns.
+The main types of radar guns used in baseball include mounted and handheld guns.

 This type of baseball radar gun is characterized by a mount that holds the radar gun above the ground.
 The mount is normally a tripod stand that keeps the radar gun stabilized.
 As a result, a person doesn’t need to hold the radar gun in order to operate it.